What Is Acupuncture?

 Today, acupuncturists undertake three to four years of extensive and comprehensive graduate training at nationally certified schools.
 All acupuncturists must pass a national exam and meet strict guidelines to practice in every state.

 The needles used are approximately the size of a cat’s whisker.
 The sensation caused by the needles varies.
 You may experience a slight numbness, heaviness, tingling or dull ache where the acupuncture needle has been inserted.
 Occasionally, people experience a little pain as the needles are inserted, or a sensation of energy spreading and moving around the needle.
 This is called the “Qi sensation”.
 All of these are a positive sign that the treatment is working.
 The depth of the insertion varies from person to person.
-After treatment, you may feel energized or may experience a deep sense of relaxation and well-being.
+After treatment, you may feel energized or may experience a deep sense of relaxation.

 Conditions Successfully Treated: